Samah022/Samah022/README.md

 ### Hi there 👋

+- :eyes: I’m Samah
-- :mortar_board:I’m currently studying Software Engineering
+- :mortar_board:I’m Software Engineer
 - 🌱 I’m intersted in  Artifical Intelligence
 - ⚡ Fun fact: "if you ever get stuck, just throw hash map at the problem" :grin: